Skip to content

 Elite teams

-Fewer than 1 in 20 teams scaling both code creation and delivery.
+Fewer than 1 in 20 teams are scaling both code creation and delivery.

 Plan